 CAA, passed in 1970 and amended in 1977 and 1990, forms the basis for the national air pollution control effort.
-This legislation established comprehensive federal and state regulations to limit air emissions and includes four major regulatory programs: the National Ambient Air Quality Standards, State Implementation Plans, NSPSs, and NESHAPs.
+This legislation established comprehensive federal and state regulations to limit air emissions.
+It includes four major regulatory programs: the National Ambient Air Ouality Standards, State Implementation Plans, NSPSs, and NESHAPs.
 Airborne discharges from DOE Oak Ridge facilities, both radioactive and nonradioactive, are subject to regulation by EPA and the TDEC Division of Air Pollution Control.
-The first sitewide operating air permit was issued in 2004.
+The sitewide Title V Major Source Operating Permit, renewed in 2011, was modified three times in 2014 to keep current with the latest UT-Battelle operating status.
+The Title V Major Source Operating Permit for Isotek operations was renewed in 2014.
 To demonstrate compliance with the Title V Major Source Operating Permits, more than 1,500 data points are collected and reported every year.
-In addition, NO_X , a criteria pollutant, is monitored continuously at one location; samples are collected continuously from 9 major radionuclide sources and periodically from 15 minor radionuclide sources; and there are numerous other demonstrations of compliance with generally applicable air quality protection requirements (asbestos, stratospheric ozone, etc.).
-There are also two off-site CAA permits for facilities maintained and operated by UT-Battelle: a minor source operating permit issued by Knox County Air Quality Management for NTRC and a Title V Construction Permit issued by TDEC for CFTF.
-In summary, there were no UT-Battelle, Isotek, or WAI CAA violations or exceedances in 2013.
+In addition, NO_x, a criteria pollutant, is monitored continuously at one location; samples are collected continuously from 9 major radionuclide sources and periodically from 15 minor radionuclide sources; and there are numerous other demonstrations of compliance with generally applicable air quality protection requirements (asbestos, stratospheric ozone, etc.).
+There are also two off-site CAA permits for facilities maintained and operated by UT-Battelle: a minor source operating permit issued by Knox County Air Quality Management for NTRC and a Title V construction permit issued by TDEC for CFTF.
+In summary, there was one UT-Battelle CAA violation and no Isotek, UCOR, or WAI CAA violations or exceedances in 2014.
+The one CAA violation was for failure to provide timely notification to TDEC of the planned demolition of two small structures (about 300 ft2 each).
+Although the facilities did not contain asbestos, the regulations require that TDEC be notified before any building demolition.

-Section 5.4 provides detailed information on 2013 activities conducted by UT-Battelle in support of CAA.
+Section 5.4 provides detailed information on 2014 activities conducted by UT-Battelle in support of CAA.